joakim-brannstrom/dextool/plugin/mutate/README_tutorial_fmt.md

 # we only want to mutate the source code in these two directories
 include = ["src/*", "include/*"]

+# we want to track the tests such that the oldest mutants, coverage information
+# etc is automatically updated when the tests are changed.
+test_paths = ["test"]

 # this is where we will configure cmake to both build the lib and generate the
 # compile_commands.json
 search_paths = ["./build/compile_commands.json"]